GewoonJaap/BallRenaLauncher/README.md

 # BallRenaLauncher

+ElectronJS game launcher and updater, based on ElectronJS, HTML and CSS

+How to publish?

 Generate a GitHub access token by going to <https://github.com/settings/tokens/new>.
 The access token should have the `repo` scope/permission.
 Once you have the token, assign it to an environment variable

     On macOS/linux: